-If you manage an allergy clinic, then you know that medical coding not only affects patient care, but it also has a major impact on your practice’s revenue.
-Accuracy in this area is critical because even the smallest medical coding error could result in a denied and rejected claim.
+If you manage an allergy clinic, then you know that medical coding not only affects patient care, but it also has a major impact on your revenue.
+Accuracy in this area is critical because even the smallest medical coding error could result in a denied or rejected claim.
 To put it simply, a major part in whether your claims are approved or denied lies in the hands of your medical coders.

 So, how can medical coding affect your allergy practice?
 We’ll get to that.
 But first, we’ll share why medical coding is important to your allergy practice.